PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 ## Using addresses Array
 The `addresses` array in the PayID response is an array of unsigned payment addresses.
 Implementations of this extension of Basic PayID that choose to populate this array along with the `verifiedAddresses` array MAY be vulnerable to downgrade attacks.
 We RECOMMEND against populating this array unless absolutely necessary depending on the use-case.
-ALso, note that this approach is not backwards-compatible with the PayID clients that do not understand verifiable PayID.
+Also, note that this approach is not backwards-compatible with the PayID clients that do not understand verifiable PayID.

 # Privacy Considerations
 All privacy guarantees in the Privacy Considerations section of [PAYID-PROTOCOL][] apply to this extension of Basic PayID protocol.